Guided by the Beauty of Our Taxes

 This is effectively the main working principle of prices in society3.
 This system has served us shockingly well: every prosperous society today owes its success in large part to the magic of the price mechanism.

-Seen in this way, the main channel through which prices help society is by inducing appropriate levels of supply and demand.
-This idea is crucial: it tells us that the price mechanism only works its magic under certain conditions.
-The problem with the land rental market is that it's one of the places where it simply doesn't.
-When land rental rates start to skyrocket and land prices shoot up, what signal is this sending to the market?
-That land is in demand!
-Budding entrepreneurs, your attention please!
-There's a massive market for land!
-It's time to make some more… land…
+But this idea is crucial: it tells us that the price mechanism only works its magic under certain conditions.
+The problem with the land rental market is that it's one of the places where it falls short.
+When land prices and rents shoot up, the price is attempting to signal to the supply-side of the market to create more land.

-Herein lies the problem: the amount of land is fixed.
-For land, the price ceases to be a useful 'signal' to suppliers.
+And that is the problem.
+The amount of land is fixed4.
+For land, the price ceases to be a useful 'signal' to the supply-side.
 Almost everyone in the city who owns spare land and cares about money at all is already renting it out.
-A higher price is not drawing new entrants into the supply market.
+A higher price is not drawing new land into the supply market.
 And so the price mechanism takes on a grotesque form: it just keeps rewarding landowners without actually inducing further supply.
 Further, the value that is added due to the land is not by the landowner's merit in any real sense, but by the merit of the people around who are bringing the ideas and networks to the city.

 We noted that the rent that a landlord receives can be seen as coming in two parts: rent from the land's location value and the rent from the development.
 Under this frame, the LVT extracts the first part of the rent from the landlord, leaving them with only the development rent — the part that they actually contributed to.
-The part that is ‘location rent’ is a type of payment that comes under a broad category that economists call ‘economic rent’ — a payment that someone is able to extract to give you access to a good that cost them nothing to produce.
+The part that is ‘location rent’ is a transfer that comes under what economists call ‘economic rent’ — a payment that someone is able to extract to give you access to a good that cost them nothing to produce.
 And economic rent is the worst thing ever.

 actually equivalent to the land being leased to the landowner by the state, allowing the